How I Fired 45K Up With Algo trading – Algotechs

 eventuallywe find that lessons learned from that discouraging experience prove to be of great worth.

-After this experience I’ve learnt a few big lessons, lesson that probably most of my readers already knew about it, lessons that may work out for me but won’t for you.
+After this experience, I’ve learnt a few big lessons, a lesson that probably most of my readers already knew about it, lessons that may work out for me but won’t for you.
 We are all different and my lessons and your lessons may differ.

 My two big lesson: